libbyschuknight/tid_til/git_github/git.md

 git commit --amend --no-edit
 ```

+## Find most recent branches
+Can’t remember what branches are most recently active in a repo without using Github?
+Use `git branch --sort=-authordate`
+and the most recently changed branches will be listed at the top.
+Thanks @ootovak

 ## Adding a remote to a local repo
 Needed to do this when I created a Rails app but then realised I hadn't used postgres or taken out test unit and turbolinks.
 I had already created a github repo so there was already a remote.